qpdf/qpdf/manual/json.rst

 Documentation
-   The :command:`qpdf` command can be invoked with the :samp:`--json-help` option.
+   The :command:`qpdf` command can be invoked with the :qpdf:ref:`--json-help` option.
 This will output a JSON structure that has the same structure as the JSON output that qpdf generates, except that each field in the help output is a description of the corresponding field in the JSON output.
 The specific